BASIC BIOMEDICAL LABORATORY TECHNIQUES

 Learning outcomes of the course unit

-The course aims to provide the student in Biomedical Laboratory Techniques the basic historical-cultural notions for the understanding of the professional role they are preparing to practice (introductory module).
+The course aims to provide the student in Biomedical Laboratory Techniques with the basic historical-cultural notions for understanding the professional role they are about to exercise (introductory module).

-This path will therefore include an initial part consisting of a historical and normative excursus of laboratory medicine and in particular of the development of health professions, up to the understanding of the role of the laboratory within the health environment.
-This will be followed by a general part concerning safety in the laboratory, the role of preanalytics for error control (Semeiotics I) and the learning of some basic analytical principles such as: colorimetry, photometry and spectrophotometry (Semeiotics II).
+This path will therefore include an initial part consisting of a brief historical and regulatory overview of medicine aimed at understanding the role of the laboratory within the healthcare environment.
+This will be followed by a part concerning the role of the pre-analytical phase for error control (Pre-analytical Semeiotics I) and the learning of some basic analytical principles such as: colorimetry, photometry and spectrophotometry (Semeiotics II)

 Course contents summary

-- a brief historical and normative excursus concerning the birth of laboratory medicine and health professions in Italy;
+- brief historical and normative excursus on the birth of laboratory medicine and health professions in Italy;

-- learning the theoretical principles of laboratory semeiotics concerning: a) the preanalytic variables and the errors related to it, b) analytical variability and instrumental analytics: principles of colorimetry, photometry and spectrophotometry.
+- learning of the theoretical principles of laboratory semeiotics concerning pre-analytical variables and related errors, analytical variability and instrumental analytics concerning in particular: the principles of colorimetry, photometry and spectrophotometry.

-Brief historical excursus of medicine, in particular of laboratory medicine
+• Brief historical overview of medicine, in particular of laboratory medicine

-• Contents of the Code of Conduct and specific professional profile.
+• Contents of the Code of Ethics and of the specific professional profile.

-• The preanalytic and the cause of the pre-analytical error.
+• Pre-analytical semeiotics and the causes of pre-analytical error.